leifj/wallet-refarch/draft-johansson-direct-presentation-arch.md

 The notion of "Self Sovreign Identity" (SSI) was first introduced in the blogpost [PathToSSI] by Christopher Allen.
 The concept initially relied heavily on the assumed dependency on blockchain technology.
 Recently there has been work to abstract the concepts of SSI away from a dependency on specificy technical solutions and desribe the key concepts of SSI independently of the use of blockchain.

 The purpose of this document is to create a reference architecture for some of the concepts involved in SSI in such a way that different implementations can be contrasted and compared.
-This document attempts to define a set of core normative requirement and also introduce the notion of direct presentation flow to denote the practice of using a digital wallet to allow the data subject control over the digital credential sharing flow.
+This document attempts to define a set of core normative requirement and also introduce the notion of direct presentation flow to denote the practice of using a mediator to allow the data subject control over the digital credential sharing flow.

 Direct presentation flow should be seen as a generalization of the Self-Sovereign Identity concept in the sense that unlike SSI, direct presentation make no assumptions or value judgements about the relative merits of third party data ownership and control.
 The basic architecture of direct presentation does empower the user with more control than the federated model does but in the SSI architecture the user always has full control over every aspect of data sharing with the RP.
 This is not necessarily true (eg for legal reasons) in all cases which is why there is a need to desribe the technical underpinnings of direct presentation flows in such a way that the full SSI model can be a special case of a direct presentation architecture.

 # Actors and Entities

-## Subject and Wallet
+## Subject and Mediator

 The subject (aka data subject) is typically a natural person but can be thought of as the entity associated with a set of data.
-The subject controls a digital identity wallet (abbreviated as 'wallet' in this document).
-The wallet is used by the subject to communicate with issuers and verifiers and acts as a container for digital credentials and presentation proofs.
-The nature of the control the user has over the wallet varies but minimally the user must be able to initiate the receipt of credentials from an issuer and the transmission of digital credentials to a verifier.
+The subject controls a presentation mediator (mediator for short).
+The mediator is used by the subject to communicate with issuers and verifiers and acts as a container for digital credentials and presentation proofs.
+The nature of the control the user has over the mediator varies but minimally the user must be able to initiate the receipt of credentials from an issuer and the transmission of digital credentials to a verifier.

 ## Credentials and Presentation Proofs

 A digital identity credential (abbreviated as 'credential' in this document) is an object representing a set of data associated with a subject.
 The credential MAY contain data that uniquely identify a single subject.
-A digital identity credential is typically cryptographically bound both to the issuer and to the wallet where it is stored.
-A presentation proof (abbreviated as 'presentation' in this document) is a proof that a particular issuer has provided a particular set of credentials to the wallet.
+A digital identity credential is typically cryptographically bound both to the issuer and to the mediator where it is stored.
+A presentation proof (abbreviated as 'presentation' in this document) is a proof that a particular issuer has provided a particular set of credentials to the mediator.
 A presentation can be verified by at least one verifier.
 A presentation proof can be based on data present in a single credential or in multiple or even on the result of computations based on a set of credentials.
 A common example is a presentation proof that a subject is legally permitted to take driving lessons.
 This is a binary attribute the result of a computation involving knowledge of both the biological age of the subject aswell as legal restrictions that apply to the juristiction where the verifier is operating.

 ## Issuer and Verifier

-An issuer is a set of protcol endpoints that allow a wallet to receive a credential.
-Credentials issued by the issuer are cryptographically bound to that issuer and to the receiving wallet.
+An issuer is a set of protcol endpoints that allow a mediator to receive a credential.
+Credentials issued by the issuer are cryptographically bound to that issuer and to the receiving mediator.

-A verfier is a set of protocol endpoints that allow a wallet to send a presentation to a verifier.
+A verfier is a set of protocol endpoints that allow a mediator to send a presentation to a verifier.
 A verifier is typically a component used to provide an application with data about the subject - for instance in the context of an authentication process.

 # Direct Presentation Flow